Battle of Pacora River Bridge: Background

 Both the 7th SFG (A) and the 1st Special Operations Wing were part of Task Force BLACK, which was activated on December 18, 1989 and was under the command of Col. Robert C. Jacobelly.
 Leading up to the time of the invasion (referred to as H-hour), the 7th SFG (A) was transported to Albrook AFB.
 The first mission for the 7th SFG (A) was for Company B of the 3rd Battalion and was a reconnaissance mission to observe the movements of Battalion 2000 at Fort Cimarron but they had already left the fort by the time of the company's arrival.
 What was initially another reconnaissance mission involving Company A of the 3rd Battalion was changed to a direct action mission to seize the Pacora River Bridge and prevent Battalion 2000 from reaching Panama City.

 PDF attack on Albrook AFB

 Ten minutes after midnight, as Company A, under the command of Maj.
-Kevin M. Higgins was preparing to load into 3 UH-60s from the 1st Bn 228th Aviation Regiment in Hanger 450, small arms fire broke out at the Air Force base in a surprise attack by the PDF and bullets ripped through the hanger.
+Kevin M. Higgins was preparing to load into 3 UH-60s from the 1st Bn 228th Aviation Regiment in Hangar 450, small arms fire broke out at the Air Force base in a surprise attack by the PDF and bullets ripped through the hangar.
 The troops departed while under fire, and soon after the PDF withdrew.
 Two U.S. troops were injured in the attack.